 Or equivalently

 With these explicit forms in hand, it becomes an easy exercise to check the equivalence between the \Painleve--Gullstrand line element and the more usual Schwarzschild form of the line element.
-It should be noted that the $+$ sign corresponds to a coordinate patch that covers the usual asymptotic region plus the region containing the future singularity of the maximally extended Schwarzschild spacetime.
-It thus covers the future horizon and the black hole singularity.
-On the other hand the $-$ sign corresponds to a coordinate patch that covers the usual asymptotic region plus the region containing the past singularity.
-It thus covers the past horizon and the white hole singularity.
+It should be noted that the $+$~sign corresponds to a coordinate patch that covers the usual asymptotic region plus the region containing the future singularity of the maximally-extended Schwarzschild spacetime.
+Thus, it covers the future horizon and the black hole singularity.
+On the other hand the $-$~sign corresponds to a coordinate patch that covers the usual asymptotic region plus the region containing the past singularity.
+Thus it covers the past horizon and the white hole singularity.

-As emphasized by Kraus and Wilczek, the \Painleve--Gullstrand line element exhibits a number of features of pedagogical interest.
-In particular the constant time spatial slices are completely flat --- the curvature of space is zero, and all the spacetime curvature of the Schwarzschild geometry has been pushed into the time--time and time--space components of the metric.
+As emphasised by Kraus and Wilczek, the \Painleve--Gullstrand line element exhibits a number of features of pedagogical interest.
+In particular the constant-time spatial slices are completely flat.
+That is, the curvature of space is zero, and all the spacetime curvature of the Schwarzschild geometry has been pushed into the time--time and time--space components of the metric.

-Given the \Painleve--Gullstrand line element, it might seem trivial to force the acoustic metric into this form: simply take $\rho$ and $c$ to be constants, and set $v=\sqrt{2GM/r}$?
-While this certainly forces the acoustic metric into the \Painleve--Gullstrand form the problem with this is that this assignment is incompatible with the continuity equation $\bnabla\cdot(\rho\v)\neq 0$ that was used in deriving the acoustic equations.
+Given the \Painleve--Gullstrand line element, it might seem trivial to force the acoustic metric into this form: Simply take $\rho$ and $c$ to be constants, and set $v=\sqrt{2GM/r}$.
+While this certainly forces the acoustic metric into the \Painleve--Gullstrand form, the problem with this is that this assignment is incompatible with the continuity equation $\bnabla\cdot(\rho\vbf)\neq 0$ that was used in deriving the acoustic equations.